Use custom language code (URL, lang and hreflang attribute)

 </html>

 This hook must be load before your theme.
-This is why you can not use it in your functions.php
+This is why you can not use it in your `functions.php`.
+To use it, you can follow one of the 2 method below.&#x20;

 // Use zh-HK (Hong Kong Chinese) instead tw (Traditional Chinese)